hackerkid/fall-2016/communities/conu-hackers/community-assessment.md

 ### Accessibility
 - Providing accessbilities to those who may not check Facebook frequently would be an objective i.e. uncovering new means of communication to reach as many members of the community in one place (whether it be through Slack or some form of online communication service).
-- Providing accessibility for people with disabilities is an objective.
+- Providing accessibility for people with disabilities is an objective (ensure website, tutorials, etc when being created are mindful of those with disabilities)

 ### Interests
 - The community consists mainly of computer science and engineering students.
 There exists non-computer science and engineering students, however this number is very small.
 The community _may_ be interested in other topics, however with limited time and ressources it is difficult to consider.